 The Social Capital Assessment + Learning for Equity (SCALE) project gives us hope that program leaders, educators, and organizations will find inspiration and support in these findings.

-When we understand the importance of social capital and strong peer-to-peer relationships, we help unlock the doors to young people’s educational and career success.
+When we understand the importance of social capital and strong peer-to-peer relationships in youth development, we help unlock the doors to young people’s educational and career success.

 Beginning with measuring how young people experience relationship-building efforts and by following their progress through programs, we aim to create meaningful connections and rich relationships that will help all young people to thrive.